EDITORIAL Back

 Heat the oven at 350 degrees and bake the fish for 20 minutes.

-FACT FILE Back to top
+FILE Back

 Most beekeepers know of the existence of HMF and will have been warned that too much of it in their honey is a bad thing.
 In this fact file we look at exactly what it is, how it is formed, what uses it has and how we can avoid it.
 The basic thing to remember is that heating honey will generally cause a rise in the amount of HMF present and that there is a law against too much HMF if you want to sell the honey.
 So be careful.